 To effectively represent their clients, minor's counsel will do the following:

 - Investigate various elements of the child's circumstances

 - Hold the therapist privilege and interview therapists and counselors

 - Gather evidence from witnesses, police and DCFS social workers

-- Help settle the case or present the children's evidence and witnesses at hearing.
+- Help settle the case or present the children's evidence and witnesses at the hearing.

 Representing Parents in Southern California, with or without Minors' Counsel